 Sometimes, what we perceive to be okay isn’t the same for our partner.
 They may be affected differently by it.

-Perhaps you might be a bit too flirty when communication or just a bit too touchy.
+Perhaps you might be a bit too flirty when communicating or just a bit too touchy.

 But that doesn’t bode well for my relationship.